Private spaceflight: Failed spaceflight ventures

 After earlier first effort of OTRAG, in the 1990s the projection of a significant demand for communications satellite launches attracted the development of a number of commercial space launch providers.
 The launch demand largely vanished when some of the largest satellite constellations, such as 288 satellite Teledesic network, were never built.

 In 1996, NASA selected Lockheed Martin Skunk Works to build the X-33 VentureStar prototype for a single stage to orbit (SSTO) reusable launch vehicle.
 In 1999, the subscale X-33 prototype's composite liquid hydrogen fuel tank failed during testing.
-At project termination on 31 March 2001, NASA had funded US$912 million of this wedge shaped spacecraft while Lockheed Martin financed US$357 million of it.
+At project termination on 31 March 2001, NASA had funded US$912 million of this wedge-shaped spacecraft while Lockheed Martin financed US$357 million of it.
 The VentureStar was to have been a full-scale commercial space transport operated by Lockheed Martin.

-In 1997, Beal Aerospace proposed the BA-2, a low-cost heavy-lift commercial launch vehicle.
+In 1997, Beal Aerospace proposed the BA-2, a low-cost, commercial heavy-lift launch vehicle.
 On 4 March 2000, the BA-2 project tested the largest liquid rocket engine built since the Saturn V. In October 2000, Beal Aerospace ceased operations citing a decision by NASA and the Department of Defense to commit themselves to the development of the competing government-financed EELV program.

 In 1998, Rotary Rocket proposed the Roton, a Single Stage to Orbit (SSTO) piloted Vertical Take-off and Landing (VTOL) space transport.
 A full scale Roton Atmospheric Test Vehicle flew three times in 1999.
 After spending tens of millions of dollars in development the Roton failed to secure launch contracts and Rotary Rocket ceased operations in 2001.

 On 28 September 2006, Jim Benson, SpaceDev founder, announced he was founding Benson Space Company with the intention of being first to market with the safest and lowest cost suborbital personal spaceflight launches, using the vertical takeoff and horizontal landing Dream Chaser vehicle based on the NASA HL-20 Personnel Launch System vehicle.

 Excalibur Almaz had plans in 2007 to launch a modernized TKS Spacecraft (for Almaz space station), for tourism and other uses.
 It was to feature the largest window ever on a spacecraft.
 Their equipment was never launched, and their hangar facility closed in 2016.
 It is to be converted into an educational exhibit.

-Escape Dynamics operated from 2010 to 2015, with the goal of making single-stage to orbit spaceplanes.
+Escape Dynamics operated from 2010 to 2015, with the goal of making single stage to orbit spaceplanes.

 In December 2012, the Golden Spike Company announced plans to privately transport space exploration participants to the surface of the Moon and return, beginning as early as 2020, for US$750 million per passenger.

 XCOR Aerospace planned to initiate a suborbital commercial spaceflight service with the Lynx rocketplane in 2016 or 2017 at $95,000.
 The first flights, to be taken by 23 passengers from the Axe Apollo Space Academy, were planned for 2015.